vitalets/playwright-bdd/docs/writing-steps/keywords-matching.md

 Then a step
 ```

-In some cases, you may want to restrict such behavior and require keywords matching additionally to step pattern.
-Since **Playwright-BDD v8** you can enable that with [`matchKeywords`](configuration/options.md#matchkeywords) option:
+In some cases, you may want to restrict such behavior and require keywords matching in addition to the step pattern.
+Since **Playwright-BDD v8**, you can enable that with the [`matchKeywords`](configuration/options.md#matchkeywords) option:

 ```js
 // playwright.config.js